MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/g2p_model_training.rst

    Run a validation on the dictionary with 90% of the data as training and 10% as test.
 It will output the percentage accuracy of pronunciations generated.

+.. option:: -c
+               --clean

+  Forces removal of temporary files under ``~/Documents/MFA`` or the specified temporary directory prior to training the model.

 .. note::

    See :ref:`g2p_model_training_example` for an example of how to train a G2P model with a premade toy example.